AI Use Cases/Manufacturing

 The AI Solution

-Revenue Institute builds a Manufacturing-native AI vendor management system that ingests live data from your SAP S/4HANA purchase orders, Epicor/Plex production schedules, MES quality logs, SCADA equipment performance, and supplier scorecards - then creates a unified, real-time vendor risk model.
-Our proprietary machine learning architecture identifies patterns that predict supply disruptions, quality failures, and compliance drift before they hit your production schedule.
-The system integrates directly with your existing Manufacturing Cloud infrastructure; you're not replacing Infor or Oracle, you're adding a decision layer on top.
+Revenue Institute builds a manufacturing-native vendor management system that ingests live data from your SAP S/4HANA purchase orders, Epicor/Plex production schedules, MES quality logs, SCADA equipment performance, and supplier scorecards - then creates a unified, real-time vendor risk model.
+The system learns the patterns that precede supply disruptions, quality failures, and compliance drift, and flags them before they hit your production schedule.
+It sits on top of what you already run; you're not replacing Infor or Oracle, you're adding a decision layer.

 Automated Workflow Execution